wintersrd/pipelinewise-tap-mssql/README.md

 [Singer](https://www.singer.io/) tap that extracts data from a [mssql](https://www.mssql.com/) database and produces JSON-formatted data following the [Singer spec](https://github.com/singer-io/getting-started/blob/master/docs/SPEC.md).

-This is a [PipelineWise](https://transferwise.github.io/pipelinewise) compatible tap connector.
+This is a fork from a [PipelineWise](https://transferwise.github.io/pipelinewise) compatible tap connector to add a log_based replication method for use with [Change Tracking](https://docs.microsoft.com/en-us/sql/relational-databases/track-changes/about-change-tracking-sql-server).

 ## How to use it

 The recommended method of running this tap is to use it from [PipelineWise](https://transferwise.github.io/pipelinewise).
 When running it from PipelineWise you don't need to configure this tap with JSON files and most of things are automated.
 Please check the related documentation at [Tap mssql](https://transferwise.github.io/pipelinewise/connectors/taps/mssql.html)

+This tap has also been tested with [Meltano](https://meltano.com) and can be configured as part of their ELT for the DataOps era.

 If you want to run this [Singer Tap](https://singer.io) independently please read further.